mossony/tiktok_sharing/readme.md

 # Tik Tok automatic sharing

 Share every video on TikTok to your friend.
 Realized with Auto.js.

+For using: download Auto.js and import the files to a project.